marsind/marsind/README.md

-Mars Industries 🚀🔴🛰️

-“Engineering tomorrow’s technology, today.”
+# Mars Ind — Personal GitHub (Nathan G. Norris)

+This is my personal GitHub account and portfolio.
+Mars Ind is a sole proprietorship (sole proprietor: Nathan G. Norris) — not an official corporate account.
+Even if I form an LLC in the future, this repository and this account will remain my personal account for projects, experiments, and portfolio work.

-📜 About Us
+## About Me

-At Mars Industries, we specialize in crafting advanced technologies and intuitive designs that redefine the boundaries of innovation.
-Our mission is to create scalable, efficient, and user-focused solutions that empower industries to embrace the future.
-From artificial intelligence to cybersecurity systems and 3D visualization, we engineer technologies that solve complex problems while delivering seamless user experiences.
-Mars Industries is where creativity meets precision, and ideas become reality.
+I'm Nathan G. Norris.
+I build software and tools across a range of domains including AI, 3D visualization, cybersecurity, and full‑stack development.
+My work focuses on practical, well-engineered solutions that solve complex problems and deliver strong user experiences.

-🔧 Core Capabilities
+## What I Do / Core Capabilities

-Technology Development
-	•	Full-Stack Engineering: Expertise in Python, C#, JavaScript, HTML, and CSS for robust front-end and back-end solutions.
+- Technology development & full‑stack engineering (Python, C#, JavaScript, HTML, CSS)
-	•	AI Innovation: Developing intelligent systems for automation, simulations, and data-driven insights.
+- AI systems: automation, simulation tooling, and data-driven solutions
-	•	API Integration: Delivering interconnected systems for optimized workflows.

-UI/UX Design
-	•	Creating intuitive and user-centered designs for applications and systems.
+- API design and integration for interoperable systems
-	•	Prototyping, wireframing, and ensuring responsive, accessible interfaces.
+- UI/UX design: prototyping, wireframing, and accessible responsive interfaces

-3D Visualization & Simulation
-	•	High-fidelity modeling and texturing with ZBrush, Maya, and Substance Painter.
-	•	Supporting simulations, product designs, and virtual environments.

-Cybersecurity Solutions
-	•	Building secure platforms to protect data and critical infrastructure.
-	•	Developing monitoring and response systems for advanced threat defense.
+- 3D visualization & simulation: modeling, texturing, and environment design (ZBrush, Maya, Substance Painter)
+- Cybersecurity: secure architecture, monitoring, and response tooling

-🛠 Technologies & Tools
+## Technologies & Tools

-Languages & Frameworks
-	•	Python, C#, JavaScript, HTML, CSS
+- Languages & frameworks: Python, C#, JavaScript, HTML, CSS

-Development Tools
-	•	Unity Engine, ZBrush, Maya, Substance Painter, Visual Studio Code
+- Development & design: Unity, ZBrush, Maya, Substance Painter, Visual Studio Code

-Version Control & Collaboration
-	•	GitHub, Replit
+- Collaboration & version control: GitHub, Replit

-🌌 Mission Statement

-At Mars Industries, we are committed to designing the tools and technologies of tomorrow.
-Through innovation and precision, we aim to transform industries by creating systems that are as intuitive as they are powerful.
-Our vision is to engineer the future—one breakthrough at a time.
+## Notes on Use

+- This repository and the work under it represent my personal projects and professional portfolio.
+- Repositories here are maintained by me personally (Nathan G. Norris) and are not intended to represent or bind any corporate entity.
+- If you need to reach me for collaborations, business inquiries, or licensing questions, please contact me through my GitHub profile or by opening an issue in the relevant repository.

+---

+Nathan G. Norris
+GitHub: @marsind